vish7715/Customer-Segmentation--Starbucks-Dataset/README.md

 Below metrics were used for identifying customer segments -

-1. ## Frequency - the number of transactions a customer does over the month of offer validity.
+1. ## Frequency
+   The number of transactions a customer does over the month of offer validity.
-2. ## Average purchase Value - the amount of money spent by customer over that period.
+3. ## Average purchase Value
+   The amount of money spent by customer over that period.
-3. ## Completion Rate - How many offers were viewed and completed by customer in the campign window.
+5. ## Completion Rate
+   How many offers were viewed and completed by customer in the campign window.

 ## Data Insights

 1. What are the most popular offer types ?

    Below are the findings-

 <img width="452" height="237" alt="image" src="https://github.com/vish7715/Customer-Segmentation--Starbucks-Dataset/blob/main/images/Discount%20vs%20BOGO.png"/>

-2. What is the most viewed offers vs most completed offers ?
+3. What is the most viewed offers vs most completed offers ?

    Based on Data Analysis done, below are the findings -